ccruzp/Videojuego/phaser-master/README.md

 ![div](http://phaser.io/images/div6.png)

+<a name="road-map"></a>
 ## Road Map

 Here are some of the features planned for future releases:

-### Version 2.1 ("Shienar")
+### Version 2.2 ("Tarabon")

-* Comprehensive testing across Firefox OS devices, CocoonJS and Ejecta.
+* Look at HiDPI Canvas settings.
+* Enhance the State Management, so you can perform non-destructive State swaps and persistence.
+* Scene Manager - json scene parser.
+* Adjust how Pointers and Interactive Objects work.
+Allow an IO to be flagged as "on click only", so it doesn't ever get processed during normal Pointer move events (unless being dragged)
+* Allow multiple drag items - no longer bind just 1 to a Pointer
+* Allow Groups to have Priority IDs too and input disable entire Groups and all children (let it flow down the chain)
+* Allow Groups to be InputEnabled?
+Dragging a Group would be really useful.
 * Ability to control DOM elements from the core game and layer them into the game.
 * Touch Gestures.
+* Optimised global Animation manager to cut down on object creation.
+* Swapping to using a RenderTexture for the Tilemaps and implementing Tilemap slicing.

-### Version 2.2 ("Tarabon")
+### Version 2.3 ("Illian") and Beyond

-* Enhance the State Management, so you can perform non-destructive State swaps and persistence.
-* Support for parallel asset loading.
+* Look carefully at the internal structure of Phaser to avoid method repetition (such as Sprite.crop and Image.crop), investigate using mixins to help reduce overall codebase size.
 * Flash CC HTML5 export integration.
 * Massively enhance the audio side of Phaser.
 Take more advantage of Web Audio: echo effects, positional sound, etc.

-### Beyond version 2.2

-* A more advanced Particle system, one that can render to a single canvas (rather than spawn hundreds of Sprites), more advanced effects, etc.
+* Comprehensive testing across Firefox OS devices, CocoonJS and Ejecta.
+* Support for parallel asset loading.
+* DragonBones support.
 * Integration with third party services like Google Play Game Services and Amazon JS SDK.
 * Test out packaging with Node-webkit.
 * Game parameters stored in Google Docs.
-* Look at HiDPI Canvas settings.
 * Multiple Camera support.
-* DragonBones support.
 * Cache to localStorage using If-Modified-Since.
 [See github request](https://github.com/photonstorm/phaser/issues/495)
 * Allow for complex assets like Bitmap Fonts to be stored within a texture atlas.

-* Look at XDomainRequest for IE9 CORs issues.
+### Phaser 3

+Phaser 3 has entered the planning stages.
+Development will not begin until early 2015, but we are already asking for suggestions and feedback in [this forum thread](http://www.html5gamedevs.com/topic/7949-the-phaser-3-wishlist-thread/).
+We are currently experimenting with a fully ES6 based module system and we're keen for Phaser 3 to use as many native ES6 features as possible and where sensible.
+It will be a significant refactoring of the code base, but not at the expense of features or ease-of-use.

 ![div](http://phaser.io/images/div1.png)

+<a name="mighty-editor"></a>
-## MightyEditor - A Visual Phaser Game Editor
+## Mighty Editor - A Visual Phaser Game Editor

 [MightyEditor](http://mightyfingers.com/) is a browser-based visual Phaser game editor.
 Create your maps with ease, position objects and share them in seconds.
 It also exports to native Phaser code.
 Excellent for quickly setting-up levels and scenes.

-## Nadion

-[Nadion](https://github.com/jcd-as/nadion) is a set of powerful enhancements for Phaser that makes level building even easier.
-It includes features such as Trigger, Area, Alarms and Emitters, debug panels, state machines, parallax layer scrolling, 'developer mode' short-cuts and more.

 ![div](http://phaser.io/images/div2.png)

+<a name="contributing"></a>
 ## Contributing

 We now have a full [Contributors Guide][contribute] which goes into the process in more detail, but here are the headlines: